Welcome to Acorn Class!

 Acorn Class are our Early Years children, we follow the Early Years Foundation Stage (EYFS) Curriculum.
 Play is central to our learning.
 It allows us to develop new knowledge, understanding and skills, whilst providing rich opportunities to consolidate and practise what we know and can do.

-Our Acorn class teacher is Mrs Kane on a Monday, Tuesday, Thursday and Friday and Mrs Slater on a Wednesday.
-Our class teaching assistant is Mrs Allen.
+Our Acorn class teachers are Mrs Slater on a Monday and Tuesday and Mrs Kane on a Wednesday, Thursday and Friday.
+Our class teaching assistants are Mrs Allen and Mrs Wood.
 Each morning we have an English and maths focused carpet time and a fun group phonics session.
 We work with the teacher or teaching assistant as well as independently to give us time to develop and deepen our learning.
 In the afternoon we concentrate on developing other areas of learning such as geography, science and PE.

 Every day we have the opportunity for independent learning.
 In the morning and the afternoon we will plan our own time and use our interests to explore and apply our skills that we have learnt.
 We will develop our speaking and listening skills by explaining what we have been doing and thinking about ways to continue to develop and adapt our ideas further.
 We learn through play and there is never a dull moment in our class!